 - Pre-created computer objects for file servers are not supported.
 Make sure that the user provided here have sufficient privilege over the organizational unit.

 - vSAN File Services update the DNS records for the file servers if the Active Directory is also used as a DNS server and the user has sufficient permission to update the DNS records. vSAN File Services also has a Health Check to indicate if the forward and reverse lookups for file servers are working properly.
 However, if there are other proprietary solutions used as DNS servers, the Vi admin should update these DNS records.

 - In the Networking page, enter the following information, and click Next:

 - Subnet mask

-- In the IP Pool page, enter the IP addresses and the DNS names, select a Primary IP, and then click Next.
+- In the IP Pool page, enter the following information, select a Primary IP, and then click Next.

 Consider the following while configuring the IP addresses and DNS names: